bao-project/bao-docs/source/development/contributing.rst

 Message Format
 ##############

-The format of the message, especially the header, is checked using the `gitlint <https://jorisroovers.com/gitlint/>`_ tool referenced in :ref:`CI pipeline<ci>`.
-For detailed information on the commit format check the ``.gitlint`` file in the :ref:`CI repository<gitact_templates>`, which defines a certain set of rules that comply with the following list:
+The format of the message, especially the header, is checked using the `gitlint
+<https://jorisroovers.com/gitlint/>`_ tool referenced in :ref:`CI
+pipeline<ci>`.
+For detailed information on the commit format check the ``.gitlint`` file in the `CI repository
+<https://github.com/bao-project/bao-ci>`_, which defines a certain set of rules
+that comply with the following list:

 * **Header** must follow Conventional Commits style
 * **Header** length must be < 80 chars and > 10 chars.